RichardRobertson/update-your-password/README.md

 ![Settings menu](resources/readme-settings.png)

-A third setting has been added to expose the primary `updatePasswordDialog()` function to macros and scripts.
+A setting has been added to expose the primary `updatePasswordDialog()` function to macros and scripts.
 It is false by default but can be enabled by the game master.
 It will be exposed on the primary game object at `game.updateYourPassword.showDialog()` and work exactly the same way as the user invoked version.

 A password must be typed in twice to confirm before applying.
 If the two entered passwords do not match, an error will be shown and the password will not be changed.